 - 4391 Environmental Geography of the Yellowstone Region.
 (3-0) Group investigation of the physical and cultural components of the Yellowstone region and its resulting landscape.
 Emphasis will be on the interaction between physical and cultural systems. - 4393 Studies in Geography.
 (3-0) A course that is designed to consider a selected study in geography.
 Course studies may vary depending on faculty and student interests and may be applied to the appropriate undergraduate geography major.
-Repeatable once with different emphasis. - 4411 Map Design.
-(2-4) Concepts and principles about the graphic elements of a map and their role in the physical and perceptual structure of an appropriate map image.
-The course considers the importance of map design in cartography and geography and applied computer-assisted mapping techniques to the problems of effective and efficient communication of spatial data.
+Repeatable once with different emphasis. - 4411 Map Advanced Cartographic Design.
+(2-4) This advanced course in cartography focuses on thematic map design.
+The objective is to produce a cartographic portfolio of well-designed, professional grade maps.
+Theoretical concepts and principles will be introduced using practical examples and written assignments.
+Prerequisite: GEO 3411 with a grade of "C" or higher.
+Concepts and principles about the graphic elements of a map and their role in the physical and perceptual structure of an appropriate map image.
+The course considers the importance of map design in cartography and geography and applied computer assisted mapping techniques to the problems of effective and efficient communication of spatial data.
 Theoretical and applied aspects of map design are examined through a number of practical exercises and written assignments.
 Prerequisite: GEO 3411 or equivalent. - (WI) 4412 Digital Remote Sensing.
 (3-2) Introduction to the digital image processing of satellite scenes including restoration, enhancement, classification, change detection, and mapping for environmental monitoring and inventorying. - 4417 Digital Terrain Modeling.
 (3-2) The course focuses on the mapping, transformation, mensuration, visualization, and applications of digital elevation models in Geography.
-Prerequisite: GEO 3416 or equivalent. - 4422 Computer Cartography.
-(2-4) The use of computer software to display information about the Earth's surface and various types of statistical data on maps and graphs.
+Prerequisite: GEO 3416 or equivalent. - 4422 Computer CartographyWeb Mapping.
+(2-4) The course introduces students to modern interactive and dynamic mapping and GIS techniques that allow internet-based cartographic representations of temporal and non-temporal geospatial objects and phenomena.
+Prerequisite: GEO 3411 or equivalent with a grade of "C" or higher.
+The use of computer software to display information about the Earth's surface and various types of statistical data on maps and graphs.
 Prerequisite: GEO 3411 or equivalent. - 4426 Advanced Geographic Information Systems I. (2-4) This course builds on the principles introduced in GEO 2426 and presents an in-depth examination of the technical aspects involved in spatial data handling, analysis, and modeling.
 Prerequisite: GEO 2426 or equivalent. - 4427 Advanced Geographic Information Systems II.
 (2-4) This course presents students with the opportunity to work as a team on a GIS project.
 Projects will be designed and conducted by the class.
 Students will develop and demonstrate competence in using GIS techniques in a substantive application.
 Prerequisite: GEO 4426 or equivalent. - (WI) 4430 Field Methods.
 (2-4) Methods and techniques for observing, measuring, recording, and reporting on geographic phenomena are investigated in this course.
 Students will learn the use of instruments and materials in the collection of data for mapping and field research in the local area.
 Prerequisites: GEO 2410 and 3301 or equivalents.